How to start a flow after submitting a SharePoint form and wait for the result

 fd.field('StartFlow').value = true;

-//set localStorage variable for routing check
+// set localStorage variable for routing check

 localStorage.setItem('startFlow', '1');

-//redirect to display form
+// redirect to display form

-var listId = fd.spFormCtx.ListAttributes.Id
+let listId = fd.spFormCtx.ListAttributes.Id;

-var itemId = result.Id;
+let itemId = result.Id;

-//simply replace this URL with yours:
+// simply replace this url with yours:

 result.RedirectUrl =

-+ listId + "&ID=" + itemId;
++ listId + '&ID=' + itemId;

 });